pytorch/tutorials/prototype_source/lite_interpreter.rst

         fatalError("Can't find the model file!")
     }

-6. Build and test the app in Xcode.
+4. Build and test the app in Xcode.

-How to use lite interpreter + custom build
+How to use mobile interpreter + custom build
 ------------------------------------------
 Custom PyTorch library only contains the operators needed by the model, to do that: